Kids love dinosaurs!

 Truth and Imagination

 When it comes to dinosaurs, there is a vast difference between what we know to be true about them, and what is imagination.
 When my grandson was 5, we took him to see the popular movie, “How to Train Your Dragon.”
 It was such a fun movie, and very well done.
-But what was I supposed to say to him when he began to ask questions about these creatures?
+But when he began to ask questions, what was I supposed to say about these creatures?
 What of all that he saw in the movie was true, and what was not?
 Why couldn’t he train a dragon?
 Where had they gone?
 And are dragons dinosaurs?
 Oh, that last one is the one that leads to all sorts of great conversations!
 And all of these questions show how a wildly entertaining movie can stir deep imaginings.

 Another time, we visited the Museum of the Rockies in Bozeman, Montana, They have a wonderful dinosaur display.
 And they cover many of them with feathers.
 They have very convincing reasons for why they do this.
 But what of it is true?
 You can bet your child will be thoroughly convinced of this reality not because he read the explanations, but because he simply saw them portrayed that way.